 It’s used frequently in newer, a bit more expensive interface solutions.

-After reading this, USB may seem as the least practical option.
+After reading this, USB may seem like the least practical option.
 However, have in mind that it’s, in most cases, fast and reliable enough for most recording needs.

 With technological advances as USB 3.0 and type- c being used more often, higher transfer speeds are now easily achieved, making this connection type a good option.